Dart-Code/Dart-Code/CONTRIBUTING.md

 ## Debugging the Debug Adapters

 Debug adapters run out-of-process so are not directly debuggable with the extension.
-There are generated launch configurations that will run them in server-mode and attach the debugger so that they can be debugged simultaneously with the extension code (this also applies to running automated tests), although this only applies to the original Dart-Code implementations of the DAP.
+There are generated launch configurations that will run them in server-mode and attach the debugger so that they can be debugged simultaneously with the extension code (this also applies to running automated tests), although this only applies to the original Dart Code implementations of the DAP.
 The new SDK DAPs cannot currently be debugged this way (and should be developed/debugged in the SDK repo using its own tests).

 ## Code Etiquette and Style